-The grading equipment will be spread out over the project site from distances near the occupied property lines to distances of 200 feet or more away.
-Based upon the site plan the majority of the grading operations, on average from the center of the construction activities, will occur more than 100 feet from the property lines.
-At an average distance of 100 feet from the center of the construction activities to the nearest property line, noise levels will comply with the 75 dBA Leq standard over 8 hours at the property lines.
-The material haulage is also anticipated to comply with the City's thresholds.
-Therefore, no impacts are anticipated and no mitigation is required during construction of the proposed Project.
+The grading equipment will be spread out over the project site from distances near the occupied property lines to distances of 400 feet or more away.
+Based upon the site plan the majority of the grading operations, on average, will occur more than 280 feet from the property lines.
+At an average distance of 280 feet from the construction activities to the nearest property line, noise levels will comply with the 75 dBA Leq standard over 8 hours at the property lines.
+Therefore, impacts would be less than significant and no mitigation is required during construction of the proposed Project.
 Additionally, all equipment should be properly fitted with mufflers and all staging and maintenance should be conducted as far away from the existing residence as possible.

 Additionally, the project may require blasting which would also require the need for a rock drill.
 Rock drilling and blasting will occur on an as-needed basis on site.
 In the event that the rock drill is staged within 160 feet of any occupied noise sensitive land use, it is recommended that a specific noise mitigation plan based upon the location of the construction equipment, topography and construction schedule be identified by an acoustical engineer.
 A mitigation plan should be developed that may include a temporary noise barrier along any property line where the impacts could occur.
 Based on previous projects, a barrier ranging from 8 to 12 feet in height maybe needed.
 The proposed noise barrier will need to be of solid non-gapping material to adequately reduce construction noise levels below the noise threshold.
 The mitigation plan can also incorporate the usage of the equipment (amount of time used and/or the location in respect to the property line).
 The mitigation plan would determine the final height and location of a temporary barrier if one is necessary.
+The project's requested approvals include a Conditional Use Permit, which would allow for the use of the temporary rock crusher.

-The rock crushing equipment will be located in the northwest portion of the site at the proposed parking area, and more than 200 feet from the nearest residential property line.
-The noise levels are anticipated to be below the City's 65 dBA Leq standard at the property lines without mitigation.
+The rock crushing equipment will be located in the central portion of the site at the proposed building pads, and more than 300 feet from the nearest residences.
+The noise levels are anticipated to be below the City's 60 dBA Leq standard at the property lines without mitigation.

 Noise measurements of the rock crusher should be conducted once the final crusher type and location are determined to ensure compliance with the City's thresholds.
-If noise levels are found to be above the established thresholds of 60 dBA at any existing single-family residential use, 65 dBA for any multi-family use, or 70 dBA at a commercial use, then additional mitigation in the form of higher barriers, sound absorbing materials or operational limits on the crushers usage will need to be incorporated.
+If noise levels are found to be above the established thresholds of 60 dBA at any existing single family residential use, 65 dBA for any multifamily use or 70 dBA at a commercial use then additional mitigation in the form of higher barriers, sound absorbing materials or operational limits on the crushers usage will need to be incorporated.

 Project construction activities would result in PPV levels below the FTA's criteria for vibration induced structural damage.
 Therefore, Project construction activities would not result in vibration induced structural damage to residential buildings near the construction areas.
-The FTA criterion for infrequent vibration induced annoyance is 80 VdB for residential uses.
+The FTA criterion for infrequent vibration induced annoyance is 80 Vibration Velocity (VdB) for residential uses.
 Construction activities would generate levels of vibration that would not exceed the FTA criteria for nuisance for nearby residential uses.
 Therefore, vibration impacts would be less than significant.